nordic-institute/X-Road/doc/Protocols/pr-mrest_x-road_service_metadata_protocol_for_rest.md

 * `listMethods` lists all REST services and service endpoints offered by a service provider.

 * `allowedMethods` lists all REST services and service endpoints offered by a service provider that the caller has permission to invoke.
+Notice that the endpoints may contain wildcards and the amount of concrete endpoints may actually be larger.
+Generally, fetching the OpenAPI service description is the preferred method for discovering service endpoints.

 Both methods are invoked as regular X-Road REST services (see specification \[[PR-REST](#Ref_PR-REST)\] for details on the X-Road REST protocol).